thomasWeise/aitoa/book/comparing/statistics/sampling/README.md

 However, when we throw the dice many times, the observed relative frequencies become more similar to what we expect.
 This is called the [Law of Large Numbers](http://en.wikipedia.org/wiki/Law_of_large_numbers) &ndash; and it holds for the application of optimization algorithms too.

-There are two takeaway messages from this section:
+There are two take-away messages from this section:

 1. It is *never* enough to just apply an optimization algorithm once or twice to a problem instance to get a good impression of a performance indicator.
 It is a good rule of thumb to always perform at least 20 independent runs.